-Alone among European countries, Ireland has no provision for legal recognition of transgender persons.
-This is despite an unchallenged decision by the High Court in the Lydia Foy case in 2007 that the State is in breach of the European Convention on Human Rights (ECHR) on this issue.
-The current Irish Government and its predecessor both promised to change the law, but we are still waiting for even draft legislation more than five years after the decision by the courts.
-Because of the Government's failure to respond to the High Court decision, Dr Lydia Foy, who took the ground-breaking case that led to that decision, has now issued new legal proceedings to try to get the Government to end the violation of her rights due to the failure to recognise her female gender identity.
+Ireland has still no provision for legal recognition of transgender persons despite an unchallenged decision by the courts that the State is in breach of the European Convention on Human Rights (ECHR) on this issue.
+The current Government and its predecessor both promised to change the law, but exactly five years after the decision by the courts there is still no sign of the long overdue parliamentary Bill.
+The Bill is now promised for early in 2013, but even when it is published it could still take a long time to go through the parliamentary process unless the issue is given high priority by the Government.

-The Lydia Foy Case
+The Lydia Foy case

 Dr Lydia Foy, a transgender woman, took the first legal case in Ireland seeking a new birth certificate and legal recognition in her female gender.
 She had applied to the Registrar of Births in March 1993 seeking a new birth certificate in her female gender.
-After several years of fruitless correspondence she began legal proceedings in 1997, represented by Free Legal Advice Centres (FLAC).
+After years of fruitless correspondence, she began legal proceedings in 1997, represented by Free Legal Advice Centres (FLAC).

 The High Court ruled against her in July 2002.
-Ironically, two days later the European Court of Human Rights held that the UK had violated the rights of two transgender women who had also been refused birth certificates.1 The law in the UK was the same as the law in Ireland but the UK quickly amended it following the ECHR judgments.
+Ironically, two days later the European Court of Human Rights held that the UK had violated the rights of two transgender women who had also been refused birth certificates.
+The law in the UK was the same as the law in Ireland but the UK quickly amended it following the ECHR judgments.

-The ECHR did not have direct effect in Ireland at that time but it was given greater domestic effect by the European Convention on Human Rights Act in 2003 (the ECHR Act).
+The ECHR did not have direct effect in Ireland at that time but it was given greater domestic effect by the European Convention on Human Rights Act in 2003.
 Lydia Foy then issued new proceedings relying on the ECHR Act and the recent transgender judgments by the Strasbourg Court.

 On 19 October 2007, the High Court gave its judgment.
-It found that the failure to recognise Dr Foy's female gender was a violation of her rights under Article 8 of the European Convention on Human Rights.
 It still held that Dr Foy had no remedy under Irish law but the judge granted a declaration under the new Act that Irish law was incompatible with the ECHR because of its failure to provide for recognition of transgender persons.
 The judge said that on this issue "Ireland as of now is very much isolated within the member states of the Council of Europe".
 He also expressed considerable frustration at the failure of the Government to take any steps to assist transgender persons in the five years since the Goodwin decision in the Strasbourg Court.